 “Outer reef sites sure are the best!
 Two dives and snorkelling definitely gave me what I wanted to see – turtles and different kinds of clown fish were some of the highlights.
 Thanks guys.”

-All introductory scuba participants must meet medical questionnaire requirements and some conditions or medications may prevent you from diving.
+All introductory and certified scuba participants must meet medical questionnaire requirements and some conditions or medications may prevent you from diving.
+These requirements can be found on our Can I Dive? page, and we strongly recommend reviewing before booking.

 Altitude is defined as 300m/1000ft above sea level.
 This includes going to the Atherton Tablelands (a popular local scenic attraction), so be careful if booking tours to follow your dive trip.
 Under normal circumstances, you should be out of the water on your last dive at 12pm (midday).